Price of information in games of chance: a statistical physics approach: Statistical Physics of Information-Trading Games

-Our goal is to compute the fair price at which the data holder should put up some of their data for sale, for different values of the model parameters.
+Our goal is now to compute the fair price at which the data holder should put up some of their data for sale, for different values of the model parameters.
+To compute this fair price, we need to determine -- from the point of view of the data holder -- the ``wealth gain'' (if any) that the data holder and the buyer may expect to realize if the transaction takes place.

-To compute the fair price, we need to determine -- from the point of view of the data holder -- the ``wealth gain'' (if any) that the data holder and the buyer may expect to realize if the transaction takes place.
 The act of selling information may in principle decrease the data holder's wealth because another player (the buyer) will have a greater chance of placing a successful bet, therefore leading the fee pot to be split among a larger number of winners.
 This expected decrease in revenues should be (at the very least) compensated by the amount of money $\Psi_{\mathrm{min}}$ received by the buyer in exchange for the data.
 Similarly, the act of buying information may potentially increase the buyer's revenues, therefore there will be a maximal price $\Psi_{\mathrm{max}}$ the buyer should be fairly asked to pay for the data before their acquired edge in the game is wiped out.
-The transaction should therefore be proposed by a fair seller to a prospective buyer only if $\Psi_{\mathrm{max}}\geq \Psi_{\mathrm{min}}$, and may happen at any price $\Psi$ such that $\Psi_{\mathrm{min}}\leq\Psi\leq \Psi_{\mathrm{max}}$.
-We claim that